 GeneCards Summary for ADCY6 Gene

 ADCY6 (Adenylate Cyclase 6) is a Protein Coding gene.
 Diseases associated with ADCY6 include Lethal Congenital Contracture Syndrome 8 and Hypomyelination Neuropathy-Arthrogryposis Syndrome.
-Among its related pathways are Interleukin-3, 5 and GM-CSF signaling and Circadian entrainment.
+Among its related pathways are Signaling by GPCR and DAG and IP3 signaling.
 GO annotations related to this gene include protein kinase binding and adenylate cyclase activity.
 An important paralog of this gene is ADCY5.

 UniProtKB/Swiss-Prot for ADCY6 Gene